Trump urges credit card companies to slash interest rates to 10% for one year

 Supporters of the idea say it would aid scores of Americans who are languishing under mountains of credit card debt, and argue that credit card issuers can afford to cut their rates.

-Americans owed a total of $1.23 trillion in credit card balances in the third quarter of last year, according to the Federal Reserve Bank of New York.
+Americans owed a total of $1.23 trillion in credit card balances in the third quarter of last year, the highest level on record, according to the Federal Reserve Bank of New York.
 A 2024 study by NerdWallet found that the average U.S. household with credit card debt owed $10,563.
+Meanwhile, the Consumer Financial Protection Bureau found in 2023 that credit card rates have soared "far above the cost of offering credit."

 "We cannot continue to allow big banks to make huge profits ripping off the American people," Sanders said in a joint press release with Hawley last year.